MHD Simulation in Galactic Center Region with Radiative Cooling and Heating: Discussions

-The stellar bar structure with a size of about 3 kpc in our galaxy is widely known from infrared observations \citep{Matsumoto82a,Nakada1991,Weinberg1992,Dwek1995}.
+{ Our simulations are focusing on the GB region of general spiral galaxies with axisymmetric bulge structure (e.g., M31, NGC 278, NGC 628\footnote{{We note that recent star formation activity is weak in NGC 628 \citep{Hoyer2023a}, and then, this galaxy in the current epoch may not be a good target for our simulations.}}, NGC 772 and NGC 4030).} {If we are to compare to the Milky way, we have to take into account the effect of the bar potential.
+This is because } the stellar bar structure with a size of about 3 kpc in our galaxy is widely known from infrared observations \citep{Matsumoto82a,Nakada1991,Weinberg1992,Dwek1995}.
 How the gravitational field affects the distribution of the interstellar gas and its motion inside this bar structure has been discussed for more than 30 years.
 Assuming the inner bar potential based on the basic theory of \citet{Binney91a}, several intersecting orbits are formed, and the orbits near the Galactic center, called X1 and X2 orbits, reproduce the {elongated} orbits of the gas in and around the CMZ and the gas accretion flow along the dust lanes \citep{Athanassoula92a}.
 The orbits and structures of the interstellar gas in the bar {potential} have been examined in detail by N-body simulation \citep{Rodriguez-Fernandez08a}.
 In recent years, high-resolution hydrodynamic simulations provide quantitative results, and the impact on the bar potential on the star formation history is being discussed \citep{Sormani18a, Armillotta19a,Baba2020a,Tress2020a}.
 Indeed, it is identified that the contribution of {the stellar bar} forms a stream along dust lanes {with} the time-averaged inflow rate {of} a few $M_\odot$ yr$^{-1}$ \citep{Sormani19a}.

 It is also discussed how the bar potential contributes to the gas distribution and motion via the magnetic field in the Galactic center region \citep{kim2012a}.
-Recently, \citet{Moon23a} performed 3D MHD numerical simulations under the magnetized inflow gas along a dust lane into the Galactic center region, which is expected from the stellar bar.
-They reported that the amplified magnetic field plays a substantial role in the suppression of star formation in the ring and the excitation of inflows from the ring to the nuclear disk.
-In our next step, we are also planning to include the effect of the stellar bar in global MHD simulations.
+Recently, \citet{Moon23a} performed 3D MHD numerical simulations {under the magnetized inflowing gas along a dust lane into the Galactic center region, which is expected from the stellar bar.} {They reported that the amplified magnetic field plays a substantial role in the suppression of star formation in the nuclear ring region and the excitation of inflows from the ring to the nuclear disk.} In our next step, we are also planning to include the effect of the stellar {bar} in global MHD simulations.